setheliot/eks_auto_mode/docs/cleanup.md

 ---
 ## What is going on here?

-When a single `terraform destroy` command is used to destroy everything, it appears that deletion of some _other_ resource that occurs before the destruction of `Deployment` (possibly a component of the VPC) prevents the cluster controller from deleting the pods after the `Deployment` and `ReplicaSet` are deleted.
+When a single `terraform destroy` command is used to destroy everything, destruction of the `Deployment` and `ReplicaSet` does _not_ delete the pods.
+Some _other_ resource needed by the cluster controllers (possibly a component of the VPC), is getting destroyed before the `Deployment` is.

 This in turn prevents the `PersistentVolumeClaim` from deleting, because it is being used by the pods.